 There was plenty of testing involved prior to the peak season.
 We wanted to set up the stage on time by testing creatives, interests, and lookalikes while the CPMs are lower.

-The funny part here is that some of that targeting initially didn’t work but after some time conversions started kicking in.
+The funny part here is that some of that targeting didn’t work initially.
+But after some time conversions started kicking in.

 We concluded that some people needed some time to reconsider before buying – hence why we emphasize remarketing.